Caldwell Priory: Finances

 The original endowment of the priory cannot be exactly stated, as the foundation charter is not in existence.
 Robert of Houghton granted to the canons the site of the priory in 1272; and in 1336 they held lands and tenements in Bedford, Bromham, Milton, Colesden, Roxton, Chalverston, Sandy, Sutton, Potton, Thurleigh, Holwell, Felmersham and Shelton.
-The churches held by the priory in 1291 were Oakley with Clapham, Roxton, Bromham, Sandy; with Marsworth and Broughton in Buckinghamshire and Arnesby in Leicestershire.
-In 1535 they still remained in its gift, except Broughton and Sandy; Tolleshunt Major in Essex being added.
-In 1302 the prior of Caldwell held half a knight's fee in Chawston and small portions in Milton Ernest and Eaton; in 1346 the same half-fee; and until 1346 he held also one quarter of a knight's fee in Edlesborough in Buckinghamshire.
+The churches held by the priory in 1291 were Oakley with Clapham, Roxton, Bromham, Sandy, with Marsworth and Broughton in Buckinghamshire and Arnesby in Leicestershire.
+In 1535, they still remained in its gift, except Broughton and Sandy; Tolleshunt Major in Essex was added.
+In 1302, the prior of Caldwell held half a knight's fee in Chawston and small portions in Milton Ernest and Eaton; in 1346, the same half-fee; and until 1346, he held also one quarter of a knight's fee in Edlesborough in Buckinghamshire.
 The first report of the Crown bailiff gives a total of £134 15s.
 8½d., including the demesne lands of the priory, the manor of Shelton and divers parcels of land in the counties of Bedford, Warwick, Northampton, Leicester, and the rectories of Clapham, Oakley, Roxton-cum-Colesden, Bromham, Marsworth, Arnesby and Tolleshunt Major.

 The churches belonging to the priory were not very wealthy, and sometimes they proved a source of expense rather than of revenue.
-The chapel of Clapham in their own county, and the church of Marsworth in Buckinghamshire must have cost the canons a good deal of money.
-A part of the tithes from both of these had been granted to Osney Abbey at its foundation, amounting to a pension of 12 marks; and from the first the canons of Caldwell seem to have made efforts to escape this payment.
+The chapel of Clapham in their county, and the church of Marsworth in Buckinghamshire, must have cost the canons a good deal of money.
+A part of the tithes from both of these had been granted to Osney Abbey at its foundation, amounting to a pension of 12 marks; and from the first, the canons of Caldwell seem to have made efforts to escape this payment.
 In 1279 they had to be ordered to pay it 'on pain of excommunication'; but in the beginning of the fourteenth century Hugh de Beauchamp, who was prior at the time, began a long series of suits with Osney on the same subject.
 He was seemingly unsuccessful, for this pension was still reckoned among the liabilities of the priory in 1535.
 It was probably the pressure of poverty at this particular time that stirred the prior to make these efforts; he was then rebuilding the conventual church, and only a few years before Bishop Dalderby had granted a licence to the canons to beg alms for this purpose, as they were so poor.
 Several chantries were granted at about the same time.